Integrated Sliding-Short/Probe Tuner with Doorknob Transition for High-Q Cavities: Analytical Model of the Integrated Coax-Waveguide Tuner

 \subsection{Reference planes and transmission-line scaffold}

-Plane A is located at the WR–42 flange where the source sees the waveguide's characteristic impedance $Z_{0,\text{wg}}\!\approx\!71~\Omega$; Plane B lies at the interior cavity wall where the copper antenna enters the MET chamber (Fig.~\ref{fig:tuner_circuit}).
+Plane A is located at the WR--42 flange.
+The port reference impedance is the dominant-mode (TE$_{10}$) wave impedance of the air-filled guide, $Z_{0,\mathrm{wg}}(f)$, evaluated at the frequency of interest.
+Plane B lies at the interior cavity wall where the copper antenna enters the MET chamber (Fig.~\ref{fig:tuner_circuit}).

-This section develops a chain‑matrix model for the integrated tuner.
-Similar to the resonant impedance tuners in \cite{Shaffer2023,Roessler2023}, the goal is to map a small set of mechanical knobs to the reflection coefficient and external loading of a high‑Q resonator, but here the ‘network’ is the waveguide-doorknob-probe-cavity interface itself rather than a stand-alone 50-$\Omega$ tuner.
+This section develops a chain-matrix model for the integrated tuner.
+Similar to the resonant impedance tuners in \cite{Shaffer2024,Roessler2023}, the goal is to map a small set of mechanical knobs to the reflection coefficient and external loading of a high‑Q resonator, but here the ‘network’ is the waveguide-doorknob-probe-cavity interface itself rather than a stand-alone 50-$\Omega$ tuner.

 The hardware between the planes is partitioned into four tunable two-port blocks: (i) a doorknob impedance transformer ($L_{\rm d}$, $C_{\rm d}$, gap~$g:l_{\rm d}$), (ii) a sliding-short waveguide stub (offset~$l_{\rm s}$), and (iii) a fused-silica feed-through of shunt capacitance $C_{\rm fs}$, and (iv) a movable probe of insertion depth $h$.
 Their ABCD (``chain'') matrices cascade to